This post contains affiliate links. Please see our disclosure policy.

-You're going to love this easy to make sourdough berry cobbler!
-You can use fresh or frozen berries to make the sweet, jammy filling.
-The topping features your sourdough starter for a complementary depth of flavor that's sure to impress.
+You’re going to love this easy to make sourdough berry cobbler, served with a scoop of vanilla ice cream!
+You can use fresh or frozen mixed berries to make the sweet, jammy filling.
+The delicious sourdough cobbler topping is made using either sourdough starter or sourdough discard which adds a depth of flavor a regular cobbler just can’t reach.

 Why You’ll Love This Recipe!